Umar Akmal: Test career

 Akmal made his Test debut against New Zealand at Dunedin on 23 November 2009.
-On the third day of his debut test, Akmal hit 129 runs from 160 balls becoming only the second Pakistani to score a hundred on debut away from home after Fawad Alam.
+On the third day of his debut Test, Akmal hit 129 runs from 160 balls becoming only the second Pakistani to score a hundred on debut away from home after Fawad Alam.

 This feat also made him the first Pakistani batsman to score both his maiden Test and ODI century away from home, following his ODI century against Sri Lanka.
 The innings was noted as special due to Pakistan's tough position in the match and the hundred partnership which Akmal was involved in alongside his elder brother Kamran.
 He followed up the century in the first innings with a fifty in the second innings.

-In only his second Test match he was moved up the order to the crucial spot of number 3, where he struggled initially but managed to counter-attack the hostile bowling with his natural flair, making 46 runs before he was undone by an inswinger by Daryl Tuffey.
+In only his second Test match he was moved up the order to the crucial spot of number 3, where he struggled initially but managed to counter-attack making 46 runs before he was undone by an inswinger by Daryl Tuffey.
 In the second innings he was moved down the order to his usual batting spot of number 5 as captain Mohammed Yousuf chose to bat at number 3 himself, and Akmal looked his usual aggressive self throughout his innings of 52 runs which came off only 33 balls.

-He had his first failure in the first innings of the third test at Napier where he was caught in the gully for a duck but scored a rearguard 77 in the second, promoting him to the leading run scorer of the series.
-Akmal finished the tour with 400 runs at an average of 57.14.
+He had his first failure in the first innings of the third Test at Napier where he was caught in the gully for a duck but scored a rearguard 77 in the second, promoting him to the leading run scorer of the series.
+Akmal finished the tour with 379 runs at an average of 63.16.

-Akmal played his last test match in the one-off test against Zimbabwe in 2011.
-Akmal scored only 15 in that match and was dropped from the test team thereafter and has yet to be recalled.
+Akmal played his last Test match in the one-off test against Zimbabwe in 2011.
+Akmal scored only 15 in that match and was dropped from the Test team thereafter and has yet to be recalled.